kvakvs/Ironclad.old/README.md

   everything as a single program, checking all possible type usages and finding the type-related problems with high precision.
 Dialyzer does not compile Erlang code.

+## The Vision

+Currently the work is aimed towards loading and parsing Erlang program sources (without parse transforms), deducing the types for variables and functions and checking them against user-provided types and each against the other.

+When this works in a satisfactory way, next step would certainly be to work towards compiling the code we just checked into BEAM files, replacing `lib/compiler`.
+This is a very long shot goal and it might never happen.

-## The `typed_erlc` Project
+## The `Ironclad` Project

 > NOTE: This is an early stage work-in-progress.

-This project is an alternate Erlang compiler, a fusion of OTP's `lib/compiler` and `lib/dialyzer` designed to load, analyze and compile all `.erl` files in your project together as a single unit, and perform live type deduction and type checking following the standard Erlang `-spec()` and `-type()` syntax.
+This project is an Erlang type checker, aiming to also become an Erlang compiler in the future.
+A fusion of OTP's `lib/compiler` and `lib/dialyzer` designed to read and analyze all `.erl` files in your project together as a single unit, and perform live type deduction and type checking following the standard Erlang `-spec()` and `-type()` syntax.

-## Project File `erlproject.toml`
+## Project File `ironclad.toml`

 > NOTE: The file format may and will change.

 To perform the task, the tool needs to know all input files before the work begins.
 Hence the project file syntax is introduced (experimental).
-The default name for the project file is `erlproject.toml`, and the contents may look like:
+The default name for the project file is `ironclad.toml`, and the contents may look like:

 ```toml
 [compiler_options]